isomerpages/isomerpages-govtech/media/technews/_posts/2017-04-12-a-buildathon-for-the-future-of-education.md

 ---
-layout: post
-title:  "A Buildathon for the Future of Education"
+title: 'A Buildathon for the Future of Education'
-permalink: "/media/technews/a-buildathon-for-the-future-of-education"
+permalink: /media/technews/a-buildathon-for-the-future-of-education
 category: technews
-image: "/images/technews/a-buildathon-for-the-future-of-education-part-1.png"
+image: /images/technews/a-buildathon-for-the-future-of-education-part-1.png

 ---

 ![a buildathon for the future of education](/images/technews/a-buildathon-for-the-future-of-education-part-1.png)